Key Takeaways

 beeswax is very malleable and waterproof.
 It is used to construct the cells of the hive.

-Also read: Where does the silkworm live?
+Also read: Where the silkworm lives ?

-Plant silk: an alternative to animal silk?
+Plant silk: an alternative to animal silk ?

 Plant fibers having qualities similar to silk